dvir-biton/Shell/README.md

-My own implementation for shell
+My own implementation for shell - made with 'codecrafters'